East Hampton, New York: Government

 Despite East Hampton's great wealth, its fire department and ambulance are both volunteer services, dependent on local full-time residents.
 In August 1998, President Bill Clinton was to give his weekend radio address from the Amagansett Volunteer Fire Station during his vacation.

 Although residences in the town are often featured in architectural magazines, the town offices have been housed for years in several double wide trailers on a lot, hidden from the street by a nondescript flat-roofed building.
 In 2006, the Town announced plans to convert its campus by adapting a collection of historic East Hampton buildings that had been moved over the course of 30 years to the 40 acre Further Lane home of Adelaide de Menil, heiress to the Schlumberger oil fortune.
 In 2006 it was announced that the new Town complex was to be designed by internationally known architect Robert A.M.
 Stern (who designed the East Hampton Library in 1997).

 The transfer of the historic houses to the Town government site was part of the sale of the de Menil to financier Ron Baron for $103 million; in 2007 this was reported as the highest price ever paid for a single residence in United States history.

 The township has aggressively pursued zoning ordinances to protect its residential and rural character.
-It has no chain fast food restaurants and or big box stores (unlike Southampton, which has numerous fast food chains and stores such as K-Mart).
+It has no chain fast food restaurants and or big box stores (unlike Southampton, which has numerous fast food chains and stores).
 The village of East Hampton formerly also exercised a "no chain" rule.
-Since the mid-1990s, a Starbucks franchise site has opened (currently there is only one in the whole town) and a branch of Tiffany & Co.
-Tiffany & Co. closed its store in 2014.